 Kicking off our Top 10 Yardbirds Songs list is a fun little instrumental that was released on their classic 1966 record, Roger the Engineer.
-Jeff Beck based its construction off of Chuck Berry’s instrumental Guitar Boogie, which in itself was an interpretation of the original by Arthur “Guitar Boogie” Smith; it was the song that went on to influence the basis of the boogie shuffle.
-Jeff Beck definitely pays proper homage to Chuck’s rockabilly version, but with the added flare of his own style.
+Jeff Beck based its construction on Chuck Berry’s instrumental Guitar Boogie, which in itself was an interpretation of the original by Arthur “Guitar Boogie” Smith; it was the song that went on to influence the basis of the boogie shuffle.
+Jeff Beck definitely pays proper homage to Chuck’s rockabilly version but with the added flare of his own style.

 # 9 – Psycho Daisies

-This obscure song coming in at number 9 on our Top 10 Yardbirds Songs list was released as the B-side to the 1966 single, “Happenings Ten Years Time Ago,” and features Jimmy Page on bass and Jeff Beck singing lead vocals.
+This obscure song, coming in at number 9 on our Top 10 Yardbirds Songs list was released as the B-side to the 1966 single “Happenings Ten Years Time Ago” and features Jimmy Page on bass and Jeff Beck singing lead vocals.
 It’s got one of the earliest known exemplars of the thrashing potency that would be an antecedent to punk rock.
-That chugging riff and those mucky licks are certainly a marvelous reflection of Jeff Beck’s evolution as a guitarist; here he’s relentless and incandescent, in stark contrast to his more refined and virtuosic solo work.
-Plus the song really gets you moving!
+That chugging riff and those mucky licks are certainly a marvelous reflection of Jeff Beck’s evolution as a guitarist; here, he’s relentless and incandescent, in stark contrast to his more refined and virtuosic solo work.
+Plus, the song really gets you moving!

 # 8 – Drinking Muddy Water